 Since it’s founding, NFI has reached millions of fathers via skill-building resources, public service announcements, the NFI website, and other important tools and initiatives.
 In the past nineteen years, through the help of generous supporters like you, NFI has achieved the following milestones:

 - Ensuring that two million more children are living with their fathers.

-- Reaching over one million fathers with skill-building resources.
+- Reaching over six million fathers with skill-building resources.

 - Creating the first bi-partisan House and Senate Taskforces for Responsible Fatherhood.